Corticosteroids: Facts, Health Benefits, and Side Effects

 Monitoring and Reducing Corticosteroid Use

 Corticosteroids are powerful drugs that can be extremely helpful in relieving pain and inflammation.
-However, they can cause unpleasant or dangerous side effects.
+They can cause unpleasant or dangerous side effects, however.
 The potential side effects may be serious if oral medications are used.
 For this reason, a doctor's advice should be followed very carefully when a person is taking a corticosteroid.
 Any unpleasant effects of the treatment should be reported to the doctor.

 It's a good idea to follow other steps to help a health problem in order to reduce or eliminate corticosteroid use, if this is possible.
 For example, if you know that dust mites are responsible for your asthma attacks, it's an excellent plan to keep the dust level low in your home.
 You may not be able to eliminate the use of a corticosteroid inhaler, but you may well be able to reduce the dose of the medication.